The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

-\emph{\bf \object{BAT99\,116}} was classified as WN5h:a by S08, who detected nonperiodic RV variability ($\sigma_\text{RV} = 33\,$\kms) for the object.
-This is one of the strongest X-ray sources among the WR stars in the LMC, with $\log L_\text{X} = 35.3$\,[\lum], and was hence considered a binary candidate by H14. \citet{Pollock2018} performed an analysis of a {\it Chandra} X-ray light curve and derived a period of $P{=}155.1$\,d for the system.
+\emph{\bf \object{BAT99\,116}} was classified as WN5h:a by S08, who detected non-periodic RV variability ($\sigma_\text{RV} = 33\,$\kms) for the object.
+It is one of the strongest X-ray sources among the WR stars in the LMC, with $\log L_\text{X} = 35.3$\,[\lum], and was hence considered a binary candidate by H14. \citet{Pollock2018} performed an analysis of a {\it Chandra} X-ray light curve and derived a period of $P{=}155.1$\,d for the system.
 The X-ray light curve is very suggestive of a WWC binary, implying that both components exhibit significant stellar winds.

 Recently, \citet{Tehrani2019} published an orbital and spectroscopic analysis of BAT99\,116, finding it to be potentially the most massive binary weighed.
-Since these authors had much better spectra and a better phase coverage, we decided to adopt their parameters.
-In Fig.\,\ref{fig:BAT116}, we show the PoWR models calculated with those parameters, indicating that the agreement is good.
-Their orbital parameters, as well as the light ratio of the two components, were adopted in Table\,\ref{tab:orbitalpar}.
-However, with the reddening law used in this work, we are led to lower luminosities of $\log L_1 = 6.31\,[L_\odot]$ and $\log L_2 = 6.20\,[L_\odot]$, which has some consequence on the mass. \citet{Tehrani2019} used a reddening law specifically derived for the cluster 30 Dorados by \citet{Maiz2014}.
+Since these authors had much better spectra and a better phase coverage, we decide to adopt their parameters here.
+In Fig.\,\ref{fig:BAT116}, we show the PoWR models calculated with those parameters, showing that the agreement is good.
+Their orbital parameters were adopted in Table\,\ref{tab:orbitalpar}, as well as the light ratio of the two components.
+However, with the reddening law used here, we are led to lower luminosities of $\log L_1 = 6.31\,[L_\odot]$ and $\log L_2 = 6.20\,[L_\odot]$, which has some consequence on the mass. \citet{Tehrani2019} used a reddening law specifically derived for the cluster 30 Dorados by \citet{Maiz2014}.
 In this study, we chose to work with a homogeneous reddening law for the whole LMC, which may introduce some systematic differences between our study and that of \citet{Tehrani2019}.
-It is likely that the values derived by \citet{Tehrani2019} are more accurate and are therefore adopted in this study, but it is important to keep in mind that a systematic difference is possible, and hence lower luminosities (and masses).
+It is likely that the values derived by \citet{Tehrani2019} are more accurate and are therefore adopted here, but it is important to keep in mind that a systematic difference is possible, and hence lower luminosities (and masses).
 Since BAT99\,116 is reportedly the most massive binary ever weighed \citep{Tehrani2019}, it would be very important to attempt to derive its inclination independently, for example, through polarimetric studies.